Hi

 First up is Art Month Sydney ie art in March - which is currently in full swing.
 It is art at every turn: see, hear, play explore and collect.
 Exhibitions, tours, talks, dinners, drinks - every dealer and artist in town is vying for your attention.

-Buying art is a core focus of Art Month, though its not about buying the one piece for above the couch but encouraging the art of collecting
+Buying art is a core focus of Art Month, though its not about buying the one piece for above the couch but encouraging the art of collecting.

 The pop-up Art Month exhibition at CAS Sydney, Collector's Space is worth checking out for inspiration.
 It is a series of rooms, each dedicated to an edited precis from the prized collections of 6 Sydney-based collectors.
 There are some really fabulous pieces here which, in this context, give an insight into how some people live with art in their homes.
 Videos, installations, big paintings, small sculptures - each room reflects the confidence these individuals have developed in their knowledge and taste, to buy some very interesting work.